jacqueqa/mbio_test/README.md

 ### Node.js

-Make sure to have the correct Node version installed, which can be found in `.nvmrc` file in the repository root.
+Make sure to have the correct Node version installed, which can be found in the `.nvmrc` file in the repository root.

 ### Yarn

-The project also uses [Yarn](https://yarnpkg.com/), if yout don't have, please follow the  [installation steps](https://classic.yarnpkg.com/lang/en/docs/install/).
+The project also uses [Yarn](https://yarnpkg.com/), if you don't have one, please follow the  [installation steps](https://classic.yarnpkg.com/lang/en/docs/install/).

 ## To run using Docker